Modern Slavery Statement for Commercial Waste Tadworth

 We have multiple reporting channels so concerns related to modern slavery can be raised and addressed promptly.
 Staff are encouraged to speak to line managers, HR or use anonymised internal reporting mechanisms.
 Supplier concerns may be raised through designated procurement contacts and will be investigated by our compliance team.
 We categorise reports and apply proportionate responses including investigation, remediation support for affected workers and enforcement action where required.

+A close-up view of a green wheeled rubbish bin positioned outdoors on a paved surface, with the lid open to reveal a black plastic bag lining the interior.
+A person's hand is gripping the handle of the lid, demonstrating the bin's functionality.
+The environment appears to be a driveway or similar outdoor area, with the focus on waste collection and disposal.
+The scene aligns with services provided by Commercial Waste Tadworth, illustrating standard waste management practices suitable for commercial or residential rubbish removal across the Tadworth area and nearby postcode regions.
 This statement is reviewed at least annually and updated to reflect evolving legislation, operational changes and lessons learned from audits and incident responses.
 Our annual review process includes evaluation of supplier performance, audit outcomes and training effectiveness.
 Senior management signs off the review to ensure accountability and resources are allocated to areas of highest risk.

 The leadership of Commercial Waste Tadworth remains firmly committed to eliminating modern slavery across our operations and supply chain.
 We will continue to strengthen supplier relationships, improve transparency and share best practices within the waste management sector to protect vulnerable workers and uphold human rights.